jon-harper/OmniBox/docs/tour.md

 The configuration in the image above will be our example in this guide.
 We will start with the Core components and move on to the trays and panels that make OmniBox so modular.

 !!! note "About Links"
-    Links on this site to external resources have prefix icons to identify what they do:
+    Many links on this site have prefix icons to identify what they do:

     - :material-git: The git icon is used for download links.
     - :octicons-checklist-24: The list icon is for links to the [Options & Support][support] section.